12 Sayings Only People From California Will Understand

 12. Whatever you do, definitely don’t say “Cali.”

-The only people who don’t refer to California as “Cali” are the Golden State natives themselves.
-You will very, very rarely hear a Californian call their home state by this name, even though people from everywhere else love to call it that.
+It seems that the only people who don’t refer to California as “Cali” are the Golden State natives themselves.
+You will very, very rarely hear a Californian call their home state by this name, despite the fact that people from everywhere else love to call it that.

-If you want to blend in, try to avoid this shudder-inducing word in the presence of California natives.
+If you want to blend in, try not to use this shudder-inducing word in the presence of California natives.

-Now Watch: People Can’t Figure Out What This New England Saying About Kittens Means

 Business Insider Emails & Alerts